minprog/webapps/projects/3 pizzaf/content.md

     and take a look at the `migrations/versions` directory.
 It will now contain a single migration file with a unique name.
 This contains rules to "upgrade" or "downgrade" your database.
 In the method `upgrade`, you will find that a method `create_table` is called to create the `users` table in the database.

-- To upgrade your database to the current version, run
+- To upgrade your database to the current version using that first migration, run

         $ flask db upgrade